vigetlabs/microcosm/README.md

 ### Actions

-Microcosm treats actions and stores as singletons, however they do not contain any state.
-Actions are called within the context of a particular instance of Microcosm:
+Actions are simple functions.
+They are called within the context of Microcosm, taking the value they return and using it as the parameters for processing within Stores.

 ```javascript
 let addPlanet = function (params) {